 NOTE: The Airport requests that passenger arrive at the Airport three hours prior to scheduled departure.

 The present passenger terminal at Beirut-RHIA has four levels and two one-level wings (East & West wings), accessible from the Main Terminal's second level on opposite sides after passing through security checks.
 (Note that a new terminal is under construction.)

 The Ground Level of the Main Terminal houses the Arrivals area, a duty-fee section, passport control, 8 rental car counters, and a few cafes in the pre-security area.
 The Arrivals area received a new customs office in mid-2016.

-Level 2 of the Main Terminal houses the Departure area, with ticketing counters, gate areas and a primary duty-free area, along with other shops.
+Level 2 houses the Departure area, with ticketing counters, gate areas and a primary duty-free area, along with other shops.
 Some cafes are in the pre-security area.
 Security entrances are on opposite sides of the foyer leading to the ticketing area.

-Level 3 of the Main Terminal houses all airline lounges and a Japanese restaurant.
+Level 3 houses all airline lounges and a Japanese restaurant.

-Level 4 of the Main Terminal, closed to the public, houses administrative offices.
+(Level 4 closed to the public, houses administrative offices.)

 Other services and amenities inside the passenger terminal, aside from food & drink and retail concessions - including duty-free shops, include free WiFi access (first 30 mins), a bank branch of BankMed, ATM machines, post office, 15 internet kiosks and internet hot spots covering departure & arrival halls, tourist information center, prayer rooms, medical station, rental car counters, baggage wrapping, lost baggage, and two lounges: